sonishsivarajkumar/PyCTAKES/docs/advanced/custom-annotators.md

         return True  # Default to normal if unknown
 ```

-This example demonstrates all the best practices for creating robust, configurable, and well-tested custom annotators for PyCTAKES.
+This example demonstrates all the best practices for creating robust, configurable, and well-tested custom annotators for pyCTAKES.